step-security-bot/aquatone/README.md

 screenshots/: Contains PNG images of how each web page looks like in a browser report/ Contains report files in HTML displaying the gathered information for easy analysis

+## Takeover
+Now to find vulnerable Subdomain type

+    aquatone-takeover --domain yourdomain.com -t 37 -s 5 -j 37

+If any subdomain is vulnerable it will display cname and etc

 #
 #